Nikitajrt31/online_calculator/README.md

 # online_calculator

-This is a online calculator project
+This is an online calculator project